bpetya44/next-api/README.md

     npm start
   ```

-  - To run a local instance of mongodb.
-You can connect to it by connecting to `mongodb://127.0.0.1:27017/` with any MongoDB client like [Compass](https://www.mongodb.com/products/compass).
+  - To run a remote instance of mongodb.
+You can connect to it with MongoDB client like [Compass](https://www.mongodb.com/products/compass) using your URI string

+  - To run the server you need your `MONGO_URI`string to connect to your DB, which you should place in the `.env.exmaple` file and rename it to `.env`

+  - To test the API use [Postman](https://www.postman.com/) or [Hoppscotch.io](https://hoppscotch.io/)

 <br>